-The Analytical Instrumentation Core now offers Array Services for RT-PCR Arrays.
-Researchers are able to screen samples against a set of known genes contained in a 384-well PCR microplate (84 genes x 4 replicates + controls).
+The Analytical Instrumentation Core offers an Array Service for RT-PCR Arrays to measure gene expression and to identify miRNA.
+Researchers are able to screen samples against a set of known genes contained on a 384-well PCR microplate (84 genes x 4 replicates + controls).
 These genes can be related to a disease (such as breast cancer) or a pathway (such as WNT signaling) proposed by literature and bioinformatics studies.